 All of your surrogacy-related medical bills and other expenses will be paid for by the intended parents.
 NWSC will deliver your payments via a trust account set up by the intended parents.

-Surrogacy is legal in Oregon, California, and Colorado, and state law provides that a surrogate can be compensated for her services.
+Surrogacy is legal in Oregon, Washington, California, and Colorado, and state law provides that a surrogate can be compensated for her services.